Information for prospective partners

 “What’s exciting about this idea is the ability to foster people who are embedded in the health care system, creating a culture of using evidence in practice, people who are hubs of influence within the system.”- Participant, program consultation at University of British Columbia – Okanagan

-Scholar awards support new investigators to form their own research teams and build strong research programs.
+The Scholar Program supports new investigators to form their own research teams and build strong research programs.
 With their time protected to focus on research, scholars are able to support the training of students and post-doctoral researchers, as well as help attract additional funding to your field of interest.

 Contact our Partnerships team at any time throughout the year to discuss how partnering with MSFHR can help you grow research in your priority area.